mesonbuild/meson/docs/markdown/D.md

 Please keep in mind that the library and executable would both need to be built with the exact same D compiler and D compiler version.
 The D ABI is not stable across compilers and their versions, and mixing compilers will lead to problems.

+# Integrating with DUB

+DUB is a fully integrated build system for D, but it is also a way to provide dependencies.
+Adding dependencies from the [D package registry](https://code.dlang.org/) is pretty straight forward.
+You can find how to do this in [Dependencies](Dependencies.md#Dub).
+You can also automatically generate a `dub.json` file as explained in [Dlang](Dlang-module.md#generatedubfile).